jonechr2/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/embedded-siw/main/index.md

 ## Sign-In Widget use cases

-The Widget handles a number of different authentication scenarios.
+The widget handles several different authentication scenarios.
 See the following sections for common applications.
-For a full-walk through of a simple JavaScript sample, follow the [Sign In and Display User's Email](#sign-in-and-display-user-s-email) use case.
+For a full-walk through of a simple JavaScript sample, follow the [Sign in and display the user's email](#sign-in-and-display-the-users-email) use case.

-### Sign in and display user's email
+### Sign in and display the user's email

-In this case, you use the Widget to sign in to a simple web page and display the user's email.
-Ensure that you have an Okta developer account, and use the following one page of code to create a new Single-Page App (SPA) and see it working with the Widget.
+In this case, you use the widget to sign in to a simple web page and display the user's email.
+Ensure that you have an Okta developer account, and use the following code to create a Single-Page Application (SPA) that uses the widget.

 To create and run this sample use case: